 The NAMM Show is the world’s largest trade show for music products, drawing about 115,000 people to the Anaheim Convention Center.
 Its sectors span recording technology, instruments, sound equipment, stage lighting and more.
 Amid all the business opportunities, attendees are treated to concerts and educational sessions.

 The largest medical device technology trade show in North America, MD&M West brings 19,000 visitors to the Anaheim Convention Center every February, along with more than 1,900 exhibitors.
 The expo features a product showcase, panel discussions and career advancement sessions.

 A relative newcomer to the trade show scene, CAMX has made a big impact in just six years.
 Nearly 8,000 industry professionals attend this show to see the field’s latest products and strategies.
 The show host about 550 exhibits at the Anaheim Convention Center.
 CAMX is a joint venture from the American Composites Manufacturers Association (ACMA) and the Society for Advancement of Material and Process Engineering (SAMPE).

 Here are a few of the other top shows coming to Orange County.

 Not to be outdone, Long Beach has established itself as one of Southern California’s top destinations for trade shows and industry conferences.
 Here are the most important Long Beach trade shows.

 When headed to the West Coast for a trade show, you want to be able to soak up the California sun without worrying about your exhibit materials and tradeshow shipping.
 That’s why it’s important to hire an experienced and professional shipping and logistics company to take care of it for you.

-R+L Global Logistics has a team well versed in the ins and outs of the complicated trade show shipping process.
+R+L Global Logistics has a team well versed in the ins and outs of the complicated trade show logistics process.
 Whether it’s packaging, warehousing or delivery, these trade show shipping professionals will track your shipment through every step of the process.
-Get started by using the chat feature or calling 866-415-8986.
+Get started by using the chat feature or calling (866) 415-8986.